HappiesDay/CreativeCoding_Blog/posts/third-blog-post.md

 <br>

-# AT1L: Journey: The way to Fillthisup.cpm
+# AT1L: Journey: The way to Fill this up
 <br>

-## what about the work makes it belong to the aesthetic category of "cute"?
+## What about the work makes it belong to the aesthetic category of "cute"?
 For me, the charm of cuteness is found in two main aspects: the ability to shape and create, and the use of color.<br>
 Controling this color-jitter-like brush empower me, making me wanting master it and it is enticing to try.
 I can also define the composition however I want, but in the end I feel the compusle to fill the entire screen, essential indicate that its vulnerbility demand me to cover it up and protecting it. <br>
 The color is soft pastel, gradients that blends with the white background which makes the overall mood and style gentle, calming.
 Yet on the other hand, in this case on the other mouse button, brings about the ability to erase and start anew.
 Adding layer of white to the underlying color make it seems like an earaser, but in reality, we are adding depth to the fleeing moments of the artwork. <br>